ScottGledhill/Email_Analyser/README.md

 To use this application please follow instructions:

-Open terminal/iTerm
+Open command line(terminal/iterm)

-Clone repository using git clone 'git@github.com:ScottGledhill/Email_Analyser.git'
+Clone repository using 'git clone git@github.com:ScottGledhill/Email_Analyser.git'

 Go into project folder and run 'bundle install', if there are any outdated gems, run 'bundle update'